 Deregulatory measures were implemented in Northern Ireland on 28 August 2020 by the introduction of section 1 of the Housing (Amendment) Act (Northern Ireland) Act 2020.
-As such, there is no longer any requirement for consent by the DFC to disposals by the RHAs made on or after 28 August 2020.
+As such, there is no longer any requirement for consent by the DFC to disposals by the RHAs.

 The regulatory process and regime for RHAs has also undergone changes by virtue of the Housing (Amendment) Act (Northern Ireland) Act 2020.
-The framework (the NI Regulatory Framework) is set out in the DFC's publication "How We Regulate: An overview of our Regulatory Framework Standards" updated in February 2018, "How We Regulate - Group Structures and Partnerships" and "How We Regulate - Notifiable Events" dated August 2020.
+The framework (the NI Regulatory Framework) is set out in the DFC's publication "Regulatory Framework for Registered Housing Associations in Northern Ireland" dated March 2024 and effective from 1st April 2024 (which replaces the DFC publication "How We Regulate: An overview of our Regulatory Framework Standards"), "How We Regulate - Group Structures and Partnerships" and "How We Regulate - Notifiable Events" dated August 2020.
 The approach in the NI Regulatory Framework focuses on whether RHAs comply with the three key standards, which are: governance; financial; and consumer.
 RHAs are awarded a regulatory rating depending on the level of compliance with the three standards.
 The DFC will take action where necessary to safeguard the interest of tenants and other services users where there is a failure to achieve the standards set out in the NI Regulatory Framework and this indicates poor governance or financial management.